grafana/grafana/docs/sources/visualizations/time-series/index.md

 {{< figure src="/static/img/docs/time-series-panel/time_series_small_example.png" max-width="1200px" caption="Time series" >}}

-Time series visualization is the default and primary way to visualize time series data.
-It can render as a line, a path of dots, or a series of bars.
-Time series visualizations are versatile enough to display almost any time-series data.
-[This public demo dashboard](https://play.grafana.org/d/000000016/1-time-series-graphs?orgId=1) contains many different examples for how time series visualizations can be configured and styled.
+The time series visualization type is the default and primary way to visualize time series data as a graph.
+It can render series as lines, points, or bars.
+It is versatile enough to display almost any time-series data.
+[This public demo dashboard](https://play.grafana.org/d/000000016/1-time-series-graphs?orgId=1) contains many different examples of how it can be configured and styled.

-> **Note:** You can migrate Graph panel visualizations to Time series visualizations.
-To migrate, open the panel and select the **Time series** visualization.
-Grafana transfers all applicable settings.
+> **Note:** You can migrate from the old Graph visualization to the new Time series visualization.
+To migrate, open the panel and click the "Migrate" button in the side pane.

 ## Tooltip options